wangfu91/dir-size/README.md

 # dir-size
-dotnet global tool to list dir with size.
+A simple dotnet global tool to display the size of each sub-dir.

 ## Install: